vincenttu/tplinkusa-outdoor/source/index.rst

 There are many TP-Link products that can extend the Internet coverage from your home or business to the outdoor area.
 This document intended to introduce the various ways to extend your indoor network to the outdoor areas, your backyard, remote barn house, yacht club, or campgrounds.

-Near site or remote Site
+Near site or remote site
 ------------------------

 We will discuss the different solutions to extend the Internet around your house within 100 meters (300 feet) or farther connections.
 There are more possible solutions to extend the network just around the house.
 To extend the network to the remote house or second workplace farther than 300 feet, you need to build a point-to-point wireless bridge and then re-broadcast the signal on the remote location.
 Different solutions have different environmental requirements.
 Review the different conditions and then choose the best one for you.